 Let’s face it, if this was written by anyone other than Quentin Tarantino, it would be a flashing neon sign saying, “Stop Here!”

 All in all, having a properly formatted title page is vital for a script.
 It should be as professional as possible and contain all the necessary information in the correct places.
-Make sure to use proper screenwriting software, as it will help you get the key elements of your written script formatted properly.
+Make sure to use proper screenwriting software like Celtx (it’s free to sign up!), as it will help you get the key elements of your written script formatted properly.

 So get out there, write your screenplay, and make sure your screenplay title page format is on point!

+Remember, it’s the first thing anyone sees, so make it a good one.
 You’ll feel so much better knowing that your movie ideas are packaged up in a professional-looking screenplay.
-Good luck!